adetalhouet/ocp-ztp/hypershift/README.md

 EOF
 ~~~

-## Setup DNS entries for hypershift cluster.
-Example with named configuration.
+## Setup DNS entries for hypershift cluster
+The bellow example uses bind as DNS server.

 Two records are required for the hypershift cluster to be functional and accessible.
 The first on is for the hosted cluster API server, which is exposed through NodePort